Last Updated on May 4, 2023 by Editorial Team

 - The prompts help bring relatability to real-life situations

-- They provide an initial push for explaining a personal experience
+- Writing prompts provide an initial push for explaining a personal experience

 - These elicit comments or encourage reflection

-All such tasks are performed well by Prompt cubes.
-The cubes mostly contain the initial part of the sentence describing a real-life situation, the kids fill the ending part.
+All such tasks are performed well by Prompt Cubes.
+The cubes mostly contain the initial part of the sentence describing a real-life situation, the kids fill in the ending part.
 By doing this, they learn sentence construction, build vocabulary, and narrate an incident as well.

 3. Letter/word tiles

-Writing requires learning spellings.
-Words with two, three, four letters are the first introduction of the English language to a kid who is at the beginning of acquiring literacy.
+Writing requires learning spelling.
+Words with two, three, or four letters are the first introduction to the English language to a kid who is at the beginning of acquiring literacy.

 4. Letter construction set

 A playful approach always helps in sustaining the learning in the minds of early learners.
 The letter construction set replaces letter tracing with pegboard and strips with holes.
-The sequence of putting the strips on the pegboard gives a tactile introduction to letter tracing activity.
-By the way of gamification, the kids will learn to draw the lines for writing letters in the correct sequence when they have practiced amply on this activity set.
+The sequence of putting the strips on the pegboard gives a tactile introduction to the letter-tracing activity.
+By way of gamification, the kids will learn to draw the lines for writing letters in the correct sequence when they have practiced amply on this activity set.

 So, by learning the sequence of putting strips, the children get to learn letter writing by using the association ability of the mind.